POLITICAL SCIENCE/PUBLIC ADMINISTRATION (POL)

 War and Peace

 A critical study of war and peace from the perspectives of international politics, law and organization.
 This course is contemporary, problem oriented, and analytical.
 The course will address all uses of force and violence from war to terrorism and alternatives to force and violence from diplomacy to international law and organization.
 Prerequisite: POL 101 or 234 or ANT/ECO/GEO/POL/SOC 202/HST 203.
 Offered occasionally.

 Discussion and reading in the students area of concentration in a seminar situation.
 Prerequisites: senior standing, and 15 credits in political science.
 Repeatable for credit maximum 6.
 Each repetition is to be with a different instructor.

 Discussion and reading in a seminar format and writing of a superior paper or project.
 Prerequisites: 21 credits in political science or public administration, senior standing, and either a political science honors program candidate or a cumulative grade point average of 3.25 in political science, or graduate standing.

 Honors/Graduate Reading and Research in Political Science

-Directed honors or graduate reading and research from reading lists under the supervision of the candidate's faculty adviser.
+Directed honors or graduate reading and research from reading lists under the supervision of the candidates faculty adviser.
 Designed to prepare the honors candidate for the terminal examination.
-Prerequisite: senior standing and an honors program candidate or graduate standing.
+Prerequisites: senior standing and an honors program candidate or graduate standing.